-Jungle Action featuring Black Panther #19, January 1976, Marvel Comics
+Jungle Action featuring the Black Panther #21, May 1976, Marvel Comics

 writer: Don McGregor